 Cory M. Sauer, P.E.

 Cory has been with Woods • Peacock Engineering Consultants since 1999, after 2-1/2 years with FDE Ltd, Consulting Engineers in Alexandria, VA.
 Cory has a depth of experience in the design of steel, concrete, and masonry load-bearing structures, as well as field experience in the observation of new construction and renovation projects.
 He has extensive experience with the AF/TP standards for U.S. Department of State, Bureau of Overseas Building Operations and the U.S. Department of Defense (UFC) and has worked on over a dozen U.S. Embassy design projects where he either performed or oversaw the design of the perimeter security elements.

 Cory is a member of AISC and ACEC, where he participates on the OBO Subcommittee of the International Committee.

 Cory earned his Bachelor of Architectural Engineering degree from The Pennsylvania State University in 1997, with a specialization in structural engineering.
-He is a registered professional engineer in the Commonwealth of Virginia. (back to top)
+He is a registered professional engineer in the Commonwealth of Virginia, State of Maryland, District of Columbia, Commonwealth of Pennsylvania, and State of Colorado. (back to top)

-Theron earned his Bachelor of Architectural Engineering degree from The Pennsylvania State University, with a specialization in structural engineering.
-He is the Principal-In-Charge of engineering supervision, production management, and quality assurance and is a registered professional engineer in 12 states and The District of Columbia. (back to top)
+Daniel earned his Bachelor of Architectural Engineering degree from The Pennsylvania State University in 2003, with a specialization in structural engineering.
+He is a registered professional engineer in the State of Colorado. (back to top)